 Hello!
 My name is Peter Kaufman.
-I am an associate professor of sociology at the State University of New York (SUNY) at New Paltz.
+I am a professor of sociology at the State University of New York (SUNY) at New Paltz.
 I joined the SUNY New Paltz faculty in 1999.
 I received my Ph.D. in 1999 from Stony Brook University and my B.A. in 1989 from Earlham College.

 I consider myself somewhat of a generalist in that my teaching and scholarly interests are varied.
 Since coming to SUNY New Paltz, I have taught 11 different courses:

 - Sociological Theory (Required)